 Synthetic Latex Mattresses

 If you are looking for the support and comfort of an all-natural latex mattress on a budget, you can purchase a synthetic latex bed.
 Unlike natural latex mattresses, synthetic ones are made from artificial materials in the laboratory.
+This can sometimes lead to latex mattress complaints.

 Even though natural and synthetic latex mattresses can offer you the comfort and support of a latex mattress, the synthetic latex bed may not be as durable and eco-friendly as the natural ones.
 Also, synthetic latex can cause harmful off-gassing, disrupting your well-being.